 Snowy owls are one of the largest types of owls in New Hampshire and can grow to a length of up to 26 inches.
 While these owls are usually found in the Arctic tundra, they will sometimes venture into more temperate climates in search of food.
 When they do, they are often seen hunting in open fields or along the edges of forests.

-Snowy owls primarily eat small mammals such as rodents and hares, but they will also eat birds, reptiles, and insects.
+Snowy owls primarily eat small mammals such as rodents and hares but also birds, reptiles, and insects.
 If you’re lucky enough to see a snowy owl in the wild, you’ll be treated to the sight of one of nature

 7. Burrowing Owl

 The burrowing owl (Athene cunicularia) is a small, long-legged owl found throughout the Americas.
-Unlike most, burrowing owls are active during the day, although they will also hunt at night.
-These types of owls in New Hampshire get their name from their habit of living in burrows, which they often dig themselves.
+Unlike most, burrowing owls are active during the day but will also hunt at night.
+These owls in New Hampshire get their name from their habit of living in burrows, which they often dig themselves.

 Thanks to conservation efforts, their numbers are now on the rise.
 If you’re lucky enough to see a burrowing owl, you’ll be treated to the sight of one of the most unique and interesting owls in the world.